triton-inference-server/pytriton/docs/deploying_models.md

 !!! warning "dtype for bytes and string inputs/outputs"

-    numpy removes trailing `\x00` bytes if `bytes` dtype is used, thus for arbitrary bytes it is required to use `object` dtype.
+    When using the `bytes` dtype, NumPy removes trailing `\x00` bytes.
+    Therefore, for arbitrary bytes, it is required to use `object` dtype.

         > np.array([b"\xff\x00"])
         array([b'\xff'], dtype='|S2')